 The sympathetic nervous system is catabolic; it activates fight-or-flight responses.

-Two major neurotransmitters in the ANS are
+Two major neurotransmitters in the autonomic nervous system are

 Acetylcholine: Fibers that secrete acetylcholine (cholinergic fibers) include all preganglionic fibers, all postganglionic parasympathetic fibers, and some postganglionic sympathetic fibers (those that innervate piloerectors, sweat glands, and blood vessels).